withastro/astro/packages/integrations/tailwind/README.md

 If you don't like those predefined settings, you can [customize the Tailwind configuration file](https://tailwindcss.com/docs/configuration) to your project's design requirements.
 For example, if the "large text" in your design is actually `2rem`, you can [change the `lg` fontSize setting](https://tailwindcss.com/docs/font-size#customizing-your-theme) to `2rem`.

-Tailwind is also a great choice to add styles to a React, Preact, or Solid component, which don't support a `<style>` tag in the component file.
+Tailwind is also a great choice to add styles to React, Preact, or Solid components, which don't support a `<style>` tag in the component file.
 That said, it's generally discouraged to use both Tailwind and another styling method in the same file.

 ## Installation